quantiota/Raspberry-Pi-AI-Agent-Host/docs/vehicle-tracking/README.md

 ## Hardware Connection

-1. Begin by connecting the SIM7600G-H HAT to your Raspberry Pi using the GPIO interface with the default jumper setting.
+1. Begin by connecting the Quectel EG25/EC25 Mini PCIe 4G/LTE Module HAT to your Raspberry Pi using the GPIO interface with the default jumper setting.

 2. (Optional) To ensure proper device connectivity, you can use minicom.
 If not installed, you can install it using the following command: